lulucraft/angular-Parallax/README.md

-# Background Image Parallax for Angular 7
+# Responsive Background Image Parallax for Angular 7

 Download .ts file and copy into your project then use below div tag in your desire Html.